 11. Rights of the data subject

-a) Right of confirmation
+a) Right to Confirmation

-Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether or not personal data concerning him or her are being processed.
-If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact any employee of the controller.
+Every data subject has the right, granted by the European directive and regulation giver, to request confirmation from the data controller as to whether personal data relating to them is being processed.
+If a data subject wishes to exercise this right to confirmation, they can contact an employee of the data controller at any time.

-b) Right of access
+b) Right to information

-Each data subject shall have the right granted by the European legislator to obtain from the controller free information about his or her personal data stored at any time and a copy of this information.
-Furthermore, the European directives and regulations grant the data subject access to the following information:
+Every person affected by the processing of personal data has the right, granted by the European directive and regulation giver, to receive free information about the personal data stored about him and a copy of this information from the person responsible for processing at any time.
+Furthermore, the European legislator for directives and regulations has granted the data subject access to the following information:

-· the purposes of the processing;
+· the processing purposes

-· the categories of personal data concerned;
+· the categories of personal data being processed

 · the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients

-· the existence of automated decision-making, including profiling, referred to in Article 22 (1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.
+· the existence of automated decision-making including profiling in accordance with Article 22 (1) and (4) GDPR and – at least in these cases – meaningful information about the logic involved and the scope and intended effects of such processing for the data subject

-Furthermore, the data subject shall have a right to obtain information as to whether personal data are transferred to a third country or to an international organisation.
-Where this is the case, the data subject shall have the right to be informed of the appropriate safeguards relating to the transfer.
+Furthermore, the data subject has a right to information as to whether personal data has been transmitted to a third country or to an international organization.
+If this is the case, the person concerned has the right to receive information about the appropriate guarantees in connection with the transmission.

 c) Right to rectification

-If a data subject wishes to exercise this right to rectification, he or she may, at any time, contact any employee of the controller.
+If a data subject wishes to exercise this right to rectification, they can contact an employee of the data controller at any time.

-d) Right to erasure (Right to be forgotten)
+d) Right to erasure (right to be forgotten)

-The data subject withdraws consent to which the processing is based according to point (a) of Article 6(1) of the GDPR, or point (a) of Article 9(2) of the GDPR, and where there is no other legal ground for the processing.
+The data subject revokes their consent on which the processing was based pursuant to Article 6(1)(a) GDPR or Article 9(2)(a) GDPR and there is no other legal basis for the processing.

-The data subject objects to the processing pursuant to Article 21 (1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21 (2) of the GDPR.
+The data subject objects to the processing pursuant to Art.
+21 (1) GDPR and there are no overriding legitimate reasons for the processing, or the data subject objects to the processing pursuant to Art.
+21 (2) GDPR the processing.

 The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

-· The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.
+· The personal data was collected in relation to information society services offered in accordance with Art.
+8 Para.
+1 DS-GVO.

-e) Right of restriction of processing
+e) Right to restriction of processing

-· The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.
+· The accuracy of the personal data is contested by the data subject for a period enabling the controller to verify the accuracy of the personal data.

 f) Right to data portability

-Each data subject shall have the right granted by the European legislator, to receive the personal data concerning him or her, which was provided to a controller, in a structured, commonly used and machine-readable format.
-He or she shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+Every person affected by the processing of personal data has the right, granted by the European directive and regulation giver, to receive the personal data relating to them, which the person concerned has provided to a person responsible, in a structured, common and machine-readable format.
+You also have the right to transmit this data to another person responsible without hindrance from the person responsible to whom the personal data was provided, provided that the processing is based on the consent in accordance with Art.
+6 Para.
+1 Letter a DS-GVO or Art.
+9 Para 2 letter a DS-GVO or on a contract in accordance with Article 6 paragraph 1 letter b DS-GVO and the processing is carried out using automated procedures, provided that the processing is not necessary for the performance of a task that is in the public interest or takes place in the exercise of official authority, which has been transferred to the person responsible.

 g) Right to object